POSTS TAGGED: sony ericsson xperia x10

 One of the coolest things about guides and tutorials on XDA is that many of them can be used on multiple Android devices.
 Usually, it’s a modification or a script that can be installed on devices with similar hardware and software but sometimes a truly fun guide or tutorial is compatible for pretty much everyone.

-Posted February 17, 2012 By: Former Writer
+Posted February 17, 2012 at 03:00 pm by Former Writer

 As virtually everyone knows, one of the coolest features of the Sony Ericsson Xperia Play is, without a doubt, it’s ability to play Playstation games.
 The capacity to play old favorites on an Android phone and have that nifty controller just sounded like such a good idea.
 The sad part being that not many other phones can share in the Playstation love.